cyberbotics/webots-doc/guide/object-road.md

 - `speedLimit`: Could contain the speed limit.
 The recommended unit is meter per seconds.

-- `newLaneLeft`: side where to add the new lane.
+- `newLaneLeft`: Defines on which side is added the new lane.

 - `dashedLine`: Defines for each line separating two lanes whether it should be continuous or dashed.